PentestAgent: Incorporating LLM Agents to Automated Penetration Testing: Abstract

 Penetration testing is a critical technique for identifying security vulnerabilities, traditionally performed manually by skilled security specialists.
 This complex process involves gathering information about the target system, identifying entry points, exploiting the system, and reporting findings.
 Despite its effectiveness, manual penetration testing is time-consuming and expensive, often requiring significant expertise and resources that many organizations cannot afford.
 While automated penetration testing methods have been proposed, they often fall short in real-world applications due to limitations in flexibility, adaptability, and implementation.

 Recent advancements in large language models (LLMs) offer new opportunities for enhancing penetration testing through increased intelligence and automation.
 However, current LLM-based approaches still face significant challenges, including limited penetration testing knowledge and a lack of comprehensive automation capabilities.
-To address these gaps, we propose \SysName, a novel LLM-based automated penetration testing framework that leverages the power of LLMs and various LLM-based techniques like Retrieval Augmented Generation (RAG) to enhance penetration testing knowledge and automate various tasks.
+To address these gaps, we propose \SysName, a novel LLM-based automated penetration testing framework that leverages the power of LLMs and various LLM-based techniques like retrieval augmented generation (RAG) to enhance penetration testing knowledge and automate various tasks.
 Our framework leverages multi-agent collaboration to automate intelligence gathering, vulnerability analysis, and exploitation stages, reducing manual intervention.
 We evaluate \SysName using a comprehensive benchmark, demonstrating superior performance in task completion and overall efficiency.
-This work significantly advances the practical applicability of automated penetration testing systems.

 \ccsdesc[500]{Security and privacy~Penetration testing} \ccsdesc[500]{Computing methodologies~Multi-agent systems}

 \keywords{Penetration Testing, Large Language Model, Agent}